-I wanted to tell you about my school and some of the exciting things our students do throughout the year.
+Hello!
+I’d like to tell you about our Elementary School (grades 4 through 6) and some of the exciting things our students do throughout the year.

-First of all, each of the Elementary students work from a personal program developed after meeting with the student and determining his or her interests and goals.
-It encompasses a well-rounded curriculum with an emphasis on understanding and ability to fully apply what is learned.
-Students only move on to more difficult things when the earlier step is fully mastered.
-Because students develop skills to become competent students, this goes very smoothly.
-Once a student has completed the Elementary program he or she is fully ready to be successful in Middle School and beyond.
+First, each of the students works from a personal program developed after meeting with that student and determining their interests and goals.
+This program encompasses a well-rounded curriculum with an emphasis on understanding and ability to fully apply what is learned.
+Students only move on to more difficult things when the earlier steps are fully mastered.
+Because the students develop study skills to become competent students as they progress through the program, the ability to use and apply what they are learning is a natural part of the process, and is part of the beauty of the competency-based education you will find here at Delphi.
+Once a student has completed the Elementary program, they are fully ready to be successful in Middle School and beyond.

-Students are challenged to think for themselves and are given many opportunities to present information in group settings through skits, written and verbal presentations.
-Many current parents are astounded and delighted when they see their children confidently speaking in front of a group and sharing new things they’ve learned; it’s certainly a forward leap in getting them prepared for a successful life as adults.
+The students in the Elementary School are challenged to think for themselves and are given many opportunities to demonstrate a practical application of what they are learning through skits, written and verbal presentations, and classroom projects.
+Many current parents are astounded and delighted when they see their children confidently speaking in front of a group and sharing new things they’ve learned; it’s certainly a forward leap in getting them prepared for successful lives as adults.

-I would like to invite you to take a virtual tour of the school and see the work our students are doing.
-At any time you can see new writing posted on the classroom walls, along with history time-lines and full-sized drawings of the circulatory system (done by a student, of course).
-We often get comments from new Delphi parents surprised at how interested the children are in their studies and how calm the classes are, so please feel free to see for yourself.
+I would like to invite you to take a tour of the school and see the work our students are doing.
+At any time, you can see creative writings posted on the classroom walls, history timelines and full-sized drawings of the circulatory system (all done by the students, of course).
+We often get comments from new Delphi parents surprised at how interested their child is in their studies and how calm the classrooms are.
+You are invited to come in and see for yourself.

 Elementary School Director